chaustinor/fileParse/README.md

 	* Ensure that the following cmd is run first to ensure that your OS recognizes these files as executables: "chmod +x <file>" For example: "chmod +x ./dev.sh"

-## Testing:
+## Testing
+Steps for testing:
-	Execute the following bash file: "./test.sh"
+	* Execute the following bash file: "./test.sh"
-	Modify the script as needed
+	* Modify the script as needed
-	Outputs will be displayed to the console and output as test files accordingly
+	* Outputs will be displayed to the console and output as test files accordingly

 ## Running the app:
 	Execute the following bash file: "./dev.sh" or "./prod.sh"